interbit/docs-interbit/specs/app-account/github-kyc.md

 ### a. `CONFIGURE_OAUTH_APP`

 ### b. `OAUTH_CALLBACK`
-Called by web server listening to redirects from the oAuth provider (`web-auth-endpoint`) to complete oAuth authentication and to obtain user profile information from the oAuth provider.
-During authentication, oAuth providers generate a temporary, single-use code that has to be exchanged for an access token.
+Called by web server listening to redirects from the oAuth provider (`web-auth-endpoint`) to run side-effects that complete oAuth authentication and obtain user profile information from the oAuth provider.

 #### payload